 Becoming a GFWC member means joining a local GFWC club.
-In Florida, over 7,500 members are actively engaged in volunteer community service in 187 clubs across the state.
+In Florida, nearly 8,000 members are actively engaged in volunteer community service in 189 clubs across the state.

 GFWC Florida clubwomen live in cities, suburbs, and rural communities around the state.
 They are professional women, students, stay-at-home moms and retirees, united by a shared commitment to volunteer community service.

 Members of GFWC clubs are encouraged to focus their efforts on Community Service Programs and Special Programs in Domestic Violence Awareness and Prevention and Advocates for Children that meet local needs, and take advantage of our national network of organizations and programs that have provided a framework for over 100 years of accomplishment.

 Our member clubs belong to one of GFWC Florida’s different club membership categories.

 Woman’s Clubs, sometimes referred to as general clubs, are clubs that are not otherwise designated as Juniorette or Junior clubs.
 This group constitutes the largest portion of active membership with over 7,500 members.